Ceerno/alhafizAPI/README.md

 This is a FastAPI-based Quran API that allows users to:

 - Retrieve a list of suras from the Quran
-- Get the details of a sura by its number
+- Get the details of a sura by its number (with all its verses)
 - Get a verse by sura number and verse number
+- Search for verses in Arabic, French, English, or Wolof

 ## How to Run